-- Kidz First elective and acute services - Maternity services
+- Kidz First elective and acute services - · Maternity services

-Expected Performance Rationale Maaori Pacific Other We have cho 3,402 6,045 July 2012 Target Maintain or lower current rate Rates for children's acute Pacific Other 6,045 Rates for children's acute Rationale Other hospital admissions will decrease Rationale - Carroni rato I noophal aannoolollo iiii acordaco Rationale 5,188 programmes making an ir admitted to reference to the linear transference transference to the linear transference to the linear transference tra including propagation in mospital for power. end for child to an increase 2010/11 we ations remain italisation rate average for in imary care, intersectoral proving child health and reventable conditions like acute admissions has base in child Emergence are starting to see acun high. nether our child health initiatives a working and public health measures at reducing the number of children being existence with the skin infections, respiratory disease a seen on the rise over the past few year admissions, and birthing admissions the admissions decrease but emergent as people residing in CMDHB are above as lower respiratory infections, with the contractions and the same as the second contractions.
-1,900 1,800 1,700 1,600 1,500 1,400 1,300 1,200 Age 0-14 acute adm nissions 1,000 Jan-07 Jul-07 Ja nn-08 Jul-08 Jan-09 Acute Admissions -- Lin Jul-09 Jan-10 Jul-10 Jan-11
+Key Measure 2(a): Rates for o :hildren's s acute hospital admiss sions Danalin Index 2040 Toward Expected Baselin Maaori e 3,402 July 2012 Target Maintain or lower Rates for children's acute Performance 6,045 current rate hospital admissions will decrease = · Other 5,188 Rationale admission rates programmes incl making an impa admitted to hosp rheumatic fever.
+The linear trend This is due to an Overall hospitalis are a luding pri ct on important for child increase sation rat good indicator for wh mary care, intersectoral proving child health and eventable conditions like acute admissions has be in child Emergency admi rate as a headline measure as hosp ether our child health initiatives a working and public health measures reducing the number of children be east inifections, respiratory disease a een on the rise over the past few year issions, and birthing admissions. and are eing and ars.
+1,900 1,800 1,700 1,600 1,500 1,400 1,300 Age 0-14 acute adm nissions 1,200 1,100 1,000 Jan-07 Jul n-08 Jul-08 Jan-09 --Acute Admissions --Line Jul-09 Jan-10 Jul-10 Jan-11 ar (Acute Admissions)